-Science communication professionals leverage their understanding of complex scientific topics, along with strategic communication principles, to craft compelling and informative stories about science and related disciplines.
-This combination of industry knowledge and practical communication skills allows science journalists, broadcast professionals, public relations specialists, environmental coordinators, and technical writers to advance the public’s understanding of scientific research and discoveries.
+Science communication professionals leverage their understanding of complex scientific topics, along with strategic communication and storytelling principles, to craft compelling and informative content about science and related disciplines.
+This combination of industry knowledge and practical communication skills allows science journalists, broadcast professionals, public relations specialists, environmental advocates, and technical writers to advance the public’s understanding of scientific research and discoveries.

-The broad nature of science and its related disciplines allows for a diversity of employment options for individuals with a graduate education in scientific communication.
+The broad nature of science and its related disciplines allows for a diversity of employment options for individuals with an undergraduate and/or graduate education in scientific communication.
 Those with a background in the field can pursue employment in a variety of areas, including biotechnology, public health, biomedical engineering, medical technology, environmental science, aerospace, neuropsychology, animal science, or other related scientific industries that require communication professionals.

 Master’s in Scientific Communication Programs

-Master’s degree programs in scientific communication introduce students to the theoretical foundations, major concepts, and research methodologies of effective communication.
+Master’s degree programs in scientific communication introduce students to foundational and advanced theories, concepts, and research methodologies relevant to effective science communication.
 Students gain an understanding of strategic writing and content creation practices across different mediums (e.g. print, online, social media) and learn how to use those mediums to target audiences with specific scientific information.
-In addition, programs often explore scientific fields, such as ecology, epidemiology, or climate science, as well as how audiences engage with those fields and how to apply different communication models within each discipline.
+In addition, these programs often explore scientific fields, such as ecology, epidemiology, climate science, medicine and human health, and technology and computer science, as well as how audiences engage with those fields and how to apply different communication models within each discipline.
+As a result, students may find master’s programs in scientific communication that explicitly include an intersecting specialization in areas such as environmental communication, health and medical communication, or technical writing.

-The curriculum in a master’s in scientific communication program introduces students to the fundamental practices of storytelling across traditional and digital media, including print, visual, broadcast, and social media.
-Course topics might include science writing, science and society, science reporting, research methods, multimedia reporting, environmental and life sciences, profile writing, investigative reporting, and more.
+As a result, the typical curriculum for a master’s in scientific communication program covers advanced human communication research methods, communication strategies and principles, and storytelling across traditional and digital media, including print, visual, broadcast, and social media.
+Course topics might include science writing, science and society, science reporting, multimedia reporting, environmental and life sciences, profile writing, investigative reporting, and more.
 Students in these graduate programs develop into professional storytellers, able to leverage written, visual, and oral communication skills to craft engaging stories that advance the public’s knowledge of science, technology, environment, medicine, and other complex topics.

 For additional information about master’s in scientific communication programs, including sample class plans and general degree requirements, please refer to our Master’s in Technical Communication and Scientific Communication Programs page.

-Skills for Graduates with a Master’s in Scientific Communication
+Skills for Graduates with a Degree in Scientific Communication

-Below if a list of skills students can expect to gain or build on through their studies in a master’s in scientific communication program:
+Below is a list of skills students can expect to gain or build on through their studies in a bachelor’s and/or master’s in scientific communication program:

 |Writing and editing||Scientific acumen|